HomeArticles > The best school holiday activities in Canberra

 Encounter animals big and small

-Animal lovers will enjoy a day at the National Zoo & Aquarium is a great way to spend the day with the family, where they can encounter a wide variety of animals, both native and exotic.
-During the school holidays, the zoo also hosts Zoocation, which offers a unique experience for primary aged children.
+Animal lovers will enjoy a day at the National Zoo & Aquarium, which is a great way to spend the day with the family, where they can encounter a wide variety of animals, both native and exotic.
+During the school holidays, the zoo also hosts Zoocation, which offers a unique experience for primary school aged children.
 Throughout a fun-filled day, children will get up close and personal with many of the zoo’s animals, play games, make toys for the animals, and learn something new along the way.

 For a more natural encounter, make your own way to a self-guided adventure through Tidbinbilla Nature Reserve to spot wallabies, emus, koalas, and maybe even a platypus.